MattCardona/MovieDB/readme.md

 Tech/Frameworks used
 ==================
 MERN stack.
 Without the MongoDB at this time.
-Frontend created in React.
+Frontend created in HTML, CSS, JavaScript, Reactjs.
 The backend api created in Express, Node.js.

 Project can be found at: [MovieDB](https://moviedbase.herokuapp.com)